 Re-siting a Building

 If you are thinking about moving a new or second-hand house/building onto a section you need to involve the Building Control team at your local Council right from the start.
-The building will need to be inspected to see if it meets the Councils requirements and whether or not it is structurally sound.
+The building may need to be inspected to see if it meets the Councils requirements and whether or not it is structurally sound.
 See Demolition, Removal or Re-siting.
-Note: a Resource consent may e required.
+Note: A Resource consent may be required.

 Resource Management Act 1991

-The Resource Management Act 1991, often called the RMA, is the main piece of legislation that sets out how New Zealand’s environment should be managed.
-The Act’s purpose is to promote the sustainable management of natural and physical resources.
-The Act is based on the idea of the sustainable management of resources, which is mainly achieved by the requirement for Territorial Authorities to prepare plans to help them manage the environment in their area.
-It is these plans (District and Regional Plans) that tell people what they can or cannot do with land on which they are building.
+The Resource Management Act 1991, often called the RMA, is the main piece of legislation that sets out how New Zealand’s natural and physical resources should be managed.
+The Act is based on the idea of the sustainable management achieved by the requirement for Territorial Authorities to prepare plans to help them manage the environment in their area.
+It is these District and Regional Plans that tell people what they can or cannot do with the land on which they are building.
 You can read the RMA on the New Zealand Legislation website.